gravitational/teleport/rfd/0030-client-side-session-encryption.md

 3. Wrap the existing `s3manager` in something that exposes the same interface
 4. Swap out the implementation based on the existence of the master key in the config file

+## Alternative Implementations

+### Custom KeyPadder

+If we are not interested in preserving compatibility with the AWS SDK for other languages, we can easily define a custom key wrapeer using the PCKS7 padder in the AWS SDK.
+This would remove the need for the AESWrap implementation, but would also make the encryption format Teleport-specific.
+Other AWS clients would not be able to interpret the at all.

+All of the other changes would still need to happen.

+If we went down this path, it would be straightforward to create a bulk download & decrypt tool, should this become a pressing issue.

+### Manual encryption of session recordings

+A second alternative is to bypass the whole idea of encryption via AWS, and define an encrypted file format for recordings.
+This is probably more complicated than plugging into AWS, but it does have a few advantages:

+ * With careful cipher selection we can remove the requirement to fit the whole file in memory, temp file usage, etc, imposed by using AWS
+ * It's a more general solution: all of the other storage system - including local disk - would inherit the functionality

+More work would be needed to define a useful file format, but there are plenty of container formats to use as models.

 ## Further work
 ### Streaming AEAD Implementation